 When the COVID-19 outbreak hit the U.S. in force, many states implemented their own mandatory closures of nonessential businesses and social distancing orders to reduce the spread of the coronavirus.
 But while many countries around the world unveiled nationwide measures that reduced infection rates enough to safely reopen, the varied responses among U.S. states meant many reopened without getting the virus firmly under control with proper social-distancing measures or enough tests to track COVID-19's spread.
 The result?
 Major losses both in terms of the economy as well as human life.

 With businesses forced to close or operate at limited capacity—and with little help from the government to staunch the losses—many employers have had to lay off or furlough entire swaths of their workforce.
 The unemployment rate surged to a record-breaking 14.7% in April 2020, with a total of 23 million unemployed.
-While those rates have decreased in subsequent months, August reports showed an 8.4% unemployment rate.
+While those rates have decreased in subsequent months, September reports showed a 7.9% unemployment rate.

 And the layoffs keep coming.
+After the unsteady return of students to colleges in September and college sports dissipating, higher education is grappling with budget shortfalls and cuts.
 Tens of thousands of airline workers lost their jobs Oct.
 1, just two days after Disney announced it was laying off 28,000 workers.
 These massive layoffs reflect the catastrophic effect of the COVID-19 pandemic on the travel and tourism industry.
 But virtually every sector of the economy has been hit, with restaurants, retail, banks, museums, manufacturing, and media companies furloughing and laying off workers and sometimes filing for bankruptcy.

 The newly jobless join the millions of other out-of-work Americans struggling to keep up with bills and medical treatments, facing down looming evictions and foreclosures, and navigating complicated state systems for unemployment compensation.
 A one-time $1,200 check and additional $600 a week supplement to unemployment benefits was a lifeline that expired in July; when Congress failed to pass another stimulus bill, President Trump halved the payment to $300 a week and left it up to individual states to distribute money, creating a lag in dispersement.
-That stimulus is already over in some states.
-Democrats introduced a new bill at the end of September that would send another $1,200 stimulus check and return to the weekly $600 supplement to federal unemployment.
+That stimulus is already over in most states.
 America's stimulus stands in stark relief compared to European countries, which have prevented the kind of joblessness and financial woes through heavily subsidized wages, with some governments taking over payrolls.

 You may also like: States with the best housing policies for renters during COVID-19